-This article describes how to access the SKILL Modules, our legacy standalone product.
+This article describes how to access the SKILL Modules, our standalone K-12 Learning Tools product.
 If your institution subscribes to our Source product, see here.

 To use the SKILL Modules with your students, you can use the following integration methods:

 - Direct Links - these links to the SKILL content are provided on your admin dashboard.
 They can be shared with students on the library website, LibGuides, Google Classroom, or wherever you provide resource links to students.

 - Embed Codes - embed codes will allow you to embed the SKILL content directly on a page, such as on a LibGuide.